Constructor and Attributes

 Initializing Attributes with Constructor

-- Create a constructor for the Location class that takes three parameters and initializes the instance variables with these values.
+- Create a constructor that takes three parameters and assigns them to the instance variables.

-- Output initialized attributes of the object to the console.
+class using the constructor. - Output the initialized attributes of the object to the console.

 Thanks for your feedback!